curiouslearning/FeedTheMonster/README.md

 https://github.com/curiouslearning/ftm-languagepacks/tree/langpacks

 1. Download the folder for the language you wish to build to a directory on your computer outside the Feed The Monster core project.
 1. Add your google-services.json file with your Firebase project information to the Assets directory of the Feed The Monster core project.
-If you have not already created a google-services.json file for your group of languages, see the ["Data flow from app events to storage"](#data-flow-from-app-events-to-storage) section.
+If you have not already created a google-services.json file for your group of languages, see the [following section](#data-flow-from-app-events-to-storage).
 1. Open the Feed the Monster core project in a supported Unity version, with a selected build target of Android.
 1. From the Unity menu toolbar item LangPacks, click Parse LangPack.
 This will open up a folder selection dialog window.
 1. Select the location of the langpack folder you downloaded in step 1.
 This step might take a few minutes as the Unity asset database updates with the language-specific content.